-As I told you at the beginning of the trial, an indictment is simply an accusation.
-It is not evidence of anything.
-To the contrary, the defendant is presumed to be innocent.
-Thus the defendant, even though charged, begins the trial with no evidence against him.
-The presumption of innocence alone is sufficient to find the defendant not guilty and can be overcome only if the Government proves, beyond a reasonable doubt, each element of the crimes charged.
+The indictment is simply the document that formally charges the defendant with the crimes for which he is on trial.
+The indictment is not evidence of anything.
+At the beginning of the trial, I instructed you that you must presume the defendant to be innocent.
+Thus, the defendant began the trial with a clean slate, with no evidence against him.
+The presumption of innocence alone is sufficient to find the defendant not guilty.
+This presumption can be overcome only if the government proved during the trial, beyond a reasonable doubt, each element of the crimes charged.